toriisimone/aurapop-meta/README.md

-# Aura Wellness Co.

-Aura Wellness Co. is a modern, gender‑neutral wellness storefront created as part of the AuraPop digital retail ecosystem.
-The brand is built on the belief that wellness should feel accessible, calming, and beautifully designed, without overwhelming customers with unnecessary complexity.
-Every element of this project — from the visual identity to the product architecture — has been intentionally crafted to create a seamless, trustworthy, and premium shopping experience.

-The site is structured as a fully front‑end, JSON‑driven catalog that organizes wellness products into three core categories: Men’s Wellness, Women’s Wellness, and Everyday Wellness.
-Each category is represented by its own dedicated page, supported by a unified Shop All page and a dynamic product detail page.
-The design emphasizes clarity, simplicity, and emotional ease, using soft color palettes, clean typography, and a layout that guides the user naturally through the experience.

-Aura Wellness Co. is part of a larger multi‑brand ecosystem that includes AuraPop Cosmetics Co., allowing customers to move fluidly between beauty, lifestyle, and wellness.
-This interconnected structure reflects the brand’s long‑term vision: a family of digital storefronts that share a unified aesthetic, a consistent user experience, and a curated approach to product selection.

-The project is organized into two primary directories.
-The first, “aura-wellness,” contains all front‑end pages, including the homepage, category pages, product detail page, and global styling.
-The second, “data,” contains the structured JSON files that power the entire product catalog.
-This separation ensures clarity, scalability, and ease of maintenance as the brand grows.

-The homepage introduces the Aura Wellness identity and directs users toward the three main wellness categories.
-The Shop All page aggregates every product from every JSON file and displays them in a clean, responsive grid.
-Each category page loads its own curated set of products, presenting them with consistent styling and linking each item to its corresponding product detail page.
-The product detail page is fully dynamic, loading content based on the product’s unique ID passed through the URL.
-This approach allows the site to scale effortlessly as new products are added.

-All product data follows a consistent schema, ensuring compatibility across the entire site.
-Each item includes a unique ID, a product name, a numerical price, a category identifier, and a short description.
-This structure allows the site to load products quickly and reliably, while also supporting future enhancements such as filtering, sorting, search functionality, and expanded product metadata.

-Styling for the entire site is centralized in a single CSS file, which defines the layout system, typography, color palette, navigation, product cards, and responsive behavior.
-The design language is intentionally minimal and calming, reflecting the brand’s commitment to wellness and emotional clarity.
-The aesthetic is clean, modern, and approachable, with a focus on readability and user comfort.

-Aura Wellness Co. is designed with future expansion in mind.
-The architecture supports the addition of new categories, new product types, and new brand integrations without requiring structural changes.
-Planned enhancements include search functionality, product imagery, cart and checkout features, user accounts, wishlists, and API‑driven product management.
-The long‑term vision is a fully scalable, multi‑brand digital ecosystem that maintains a consistent identity while offering diverse product experiences.

-This project was created by Victoria (Tori), a digital entrepreneur, designer, and author who specializes in building clean, conversion‑focused digital experiences.
-Every decision — from the product curation to the layout structure — reflects a commitment to clarity, trust, and brand cohesion.
-Aura Wellness Co. is not just a storefront; it is a foundation for a broader wellness and lifestyle network that will continue to evolve and expand.

-The repository is proprietary and part of the AuraPop brand family.
+# ✨ Aura Wellness Co.
+### A Calm, Modern, Gender‑Neutral Wellness Brand Within the AuraPop Universe

+Aura Wellness Co. is a serene, beautifully designed wellness storefront created as part of the **AuraPop digital retail ecosystem**.
+Built on the belief that wellness should feel **accessible**, **calming**, and **intentionally crafted**, the brand blends modern design with emotional ease — creating a shopping experience that feels soft, trustworthy, and premium. 🌿✨

+Every detail — from the color palette to the product architecture — is designed to help customers feel grounded, supported, and inspired.

+---

+## 🌸 Brand Overview
+Aura Wellness Co. organizes its wellness offerings into three core categories:

+- **Women’s Wellness** 🌺
+- **Men’s Wellness** 🕊️
+- **Everyday Wellness** 🌿

+Each category has its own dedicated page, supported by:

+- A unified **Shop All** page
+- A dynamic **Product Detail** page

+The design language focuses on:

+- Soft, calming tones
+- Clean, modern typography
+- Spacious layouts
+- A guided, intuitive user flow

+The result is a wellness experience that feels like a breath of fresh air.

+---

+## 🌈 Part of the AuraPop Multi‑Brand Ecosystem
+Aura Wellness Co. is one branch of a growing digital empire that includes:

+- **AuraPop Cosmetics Co.** — beauty & skincare
+- **Aura Wellness Co.** — wellness & self‑care
+- **AuraPop Home** — future home & lifestyle
+- **AuraPop Gifts** — future gifting & curated sets
+- **AuraPop Men** — future men’s lifestyle & grooming

+This interconnected structure allows customers to move effortlessly between beauty, lifestyle, and wellness — all within a unified aesthetic and brand voice.

+---

+## 🗂️ Project Structure
+The project is organized into two clean, scalable directories:

+### **1. `aura-wellness/`**
+Contains all front‑end pages:
+- Homepage
+- Category pages
+- Product detail page
+- Global styling

+### **2. `data/`**
+Contains all structured JSON files powering the catalog.

+This separation keeps the project organized, scalable, and easy to maintain as the brand grows.

+---

+## 🛍️ Site Functionality
+### **🏠 Homepage**
+Introduces the Aura Wellness identity and guides users to the three main wellness categories.

+### **🛒 Shop All Page**
+Aggregates every product from every JSON file into a clean, responsive grid.

+### **📂 Category Pages**
+Each page loads a curated set of products with consistent styling and links to the product detail page.

+### **🔍 Product Detail Page**
+Fully dynamic — loads content based on the product’s unique ID passed through the URL.
+This allows the site to scale effortlessly as new products are added.

+---

+## 🧩 Product Data Schema
+Every product follows a consistent structure:

+- `id` — unique identifier
+- `name` — product name
+- `price` — numerical value
+- `category` — category identifier
+- `description` — short product description

+This ensures fast loading, reliability, and compatibility with future enhancements like:

+- Filtering
+- Sorting
+- Search
+- Expanded metadata

+---

+## 🎨 Design System
+All styling is centralized in a single CSS file that defines:

+- Layout system
+- Typography
+- Color palette
+- Navigation
+- Product cards
+- Responsive behavior

+The aesthetic is:

+- Minimal
+- Calming
+- Clean
+- Modern
+- Emotionally soothing

+It reflects the brand’s commitment to **clarity**, **comfort**, and **wellness‑first design**.

+---

+## 🚀 Future Expansion
+Aura Wellness Co. is built for long‑term growth.
+The architecture supports:

+- New categories
+- New product types
+- New brand integrations

+Planned enhancements include:

+- Search functionality
+- Product imagery
+- Cart + checkout
+- User accounts
+- Wishlists
+- API‑driven product management

+The long‑term vision is a **fully scalable, multi‑brand digital ecosystem** that maintains a consistent identity while offering diverse product experiences.

+---

+## 👩‍💻 Creator
+This project was created by **Victoria (Tori)** — a digital entrepreneur, designer, and author known for building clean, conversion‑focused digital experiences.

+Every decision — from product curation to layout structure — reflects a commitment to:

+- Clarity
+- Trust
+- Brand cohesion
+- Emotional ease

+Aura Wellness Co. is not just a storefront — it is the foundation of a broader wellness and lifestyle network that will continue to evolve and expand. ✨

+---

+## 🔒 Repository Notice
+This repository is proprietary and part of the AuraPop brand family.
 It is not intended for redistribution or commercial reuse.